 4. A treasure trove of fashion and art, the Victoria and Albert Museum exhibits 5000 years of human creativity including Ancient Greek ceramics and 3500 year old Egyptian shoes, drawings by Beatrix Potter and photographs by Cecil Beaton.
 We love the Theatre and Performance collection, featuring costumes from the Lion King, Wicked and the Bolshoi Ballet, Kylie Minogue's dressing room and Mick Jagger's jumpsuit.

-6. Get nostalgic at the V&A Museum of Childhood - toys, games, teddy bears and dolls from the last three centuries.
+6. Get nostalgic at the Young V&A - toys, games, teddy bears and dolls from the last three centuries.
+Formerly the V&A Museum of Childhood, the Bethnal Green building is reopening in Summer 2023.

 7. Imperial War Museum - housed in what was once Bethlehem 'Bedlam' Royal Hospital, the museum explores conflict from WW1 to the present day.
 Permanent collections include the First World War Gallery, the D-Day Landings and an exceptional, if very emotional, Holocaust exhibition.
 You can see an Enigma machine, walk through a recreated trench, look into the front section of a Lancaster bomber and see a Battle of Britain Spitfire and German V2 rocket in the world famous atrium.